Whimsy Stick

 Partial activation

-Bite only — tug, chew toy
+Bite only (tug, chew toy)

-Dog briefly satisfied, then restless again
+Dog briefly occupied, then restless again

-What a flirt pole provides
+What a structured prey drive tool provides

 Full sequence resolution

-Stalk — dog tracks the moving lure
+Stalk: dog tracks the moving lure

-Chase — full sprint with direction changes
+Chase: full sprint with direction changes

-Capture — dog catches and possesses lure
+Capture: dog catches and possesses lure

-Win — deliberate ending signals completion
+Win: deliberate ending signals completion

-Nervous system downregulates — dog settles
+Nervous system downregulates, dog settles

 1